Germany Castle & Christmas Market Tour

 Day 7: Ingolstadt Christmas Market & Sightseeing

-After breakfast, you will travel 30 minutes to Ingolstadt, a boutique shopping experience that couldn’t be closer to the Bavarian Christmas ideal if it was made from gingerbread.
-Ingolstadt Village has over 110 different brands to be found in the outlet mall.
+After breakfast, you will travel 30 minutes to Ingolstadt, a boutique shopping experience that couldn’t be closer to the Bavarian Christmas ideal if it were made from gingerbread.
+Ingolstadt Village features over 110 different brands within its outlet mall.
 If you’re on the hunt for a brand new Christmas dress, gloves, or winter hat, even if you’re preparing for Christmas dinner already, there are several stores worth a visit for the best in kitchenware.

-After a day of shopping, you will enjoy the local Christmas market with over 150 artisans and vendors.
-With their lovingly decorated stalls against an impressive historical backdrop, they offer a broad range of gifts such as wooden toys, jewelry, fur-lined leather goods, and illuminated Christmas ornaments.
+After a day of shopping, you can enjoy the local Christmas market, featuring over 150 artisans and vendors.
+With their lovingly decorated stalls set against an impressive historical backdrop, they offer a broad range of gifts, including wooden toys, jewelry, fur-lined leather goods, and illuminated Christmas ornaments.

 After dinner, you will travel to your hotel near Munich International Airport.